webpack/webpack.js.org/src/content/configuration/output.md

 `string`

 This option determines the modules namespace used with the [`output.devtoolModuleFilenameTemplate`](#output-devtoolmodulefilenametemplate).
 When not specified, it will default to the value of: [`output.library`](#output-library).
-It's used to prevent source file path collisions in sourcemaps when loading multiple libraries built with webpack.
+It's used to prevent source file path collisions in source maps when loading multiple libraries built with webpack.

 For example, if you have 2 libraries, with namespaces `library1` and `library2`, which both have a file `./src/index.js` (with potentially different contents), they will expose these files as `webpack://library1/./src/index.js` and `webpack://library2/./src/index.js`.